Originally published: 5.NOV.2019

 There are certain factors surrounding hormonal balance that are beyond our control, such as aging, prescription medications, and certain health conditions.
-Outside of the factors that are beyond our control, some of the steps that you can follow to promote hormonal balance also bring with them a number of important health benefits.
+Outside of the factors that are beyond our control, some of the steps that you can follow to promote hormonal balance also bring with them many important health benefits.

-Cut down on refined sugars and carbohydrates and instead ensure that you are getting an adequate amount of protein, fruit, and vegetables.
+Follow a balanced diet: Cut down on refined sugars and carbohydrates and ensure that you are getting an adequate amount of protein, fruit, and vegetables.
 Incorporate healthy fats into your diet and aim to have three meals a day, including healthy snacks if you become hungry.
-Balancing your hormones also depends on balancing your portion sizes.
-Try not to let yourself get too hungry throughout the day, as this may promote overeating following the release of a “hunger hormone” called ghrelin.

-Sleep deprivation is now classified as a public health epidemic.
-Aim to get the recommended amount of sleep every single night to promote hormonal balance as well as improving all aspects of your physical health, your mood, concentration levels and overall feeling of well-being.
+Get adequate sleep: Aim to get the recommended amount of sleep every single night to promote hormonal balance as well as improve all aspects of your physical health, mood, concentration levels, and overall feeling of well-being.

 See also: Signs of High Estrogen in Women

-Estrogen carries out a number of essential functions.
-Some of the primary functions of estrogen in women include:
+Estrogen carries out several essential functions in women, these include: